What you need to know:

 A real life example

-18 year old Damien texted a 13 year old girl and asked her for a “hot steamy” picture.
-The girl texted back to Damien a nude picture of herself.
+An 18 year old boy texted a 13 year old girl and asked her for a “hot steamy” picture.
+The girl texted back a nude picture of herself.
 The girl’s father found the picture on her phone and called the police.
-Damien was charged with possessing child pornography and causing the girl to do an act of indecency.
+The boy was charged with possessing child pornography and causing the girl to do an act of indecency.
 He was found guilty of the indecency charge and was placed on a good behaviour bond.

 The girl also broke the law by taking and sending the picture.
-In this case, she was not charged (probably because she was so much younger than him, Damien was considered more at fault).
+In this case, she was not charged (probably because she was so much younger than him, the boy was considered more at fault).

 Even though this happened in New South Wales, similar penalties could apply in Queensland.